From Accuracy to Robustness: A Study of Rule- and Model-based Verifiers in Mathematical Reasoning: Introduction

 \subsection{Verifier Under Siege: Reward Hacking in RL Training}

 \paragraph{Oracle Reward Annotation.} To assess whether the rule-based or hybrid verifier provides an accurate reward signal and to detect potential reward hacking, we employ GPT-4o~\citep{hurst2024gpt} as an oracle during RL training.
-At each saved checkpoint, we randomly sample 1,000 queries from the training data, generate responses, and evaluate their correctness using GPT-4o.
-We then calculate the corresponding oracle reward.
+At each checkpoint, we sample 1,000 training queries, generate responses, and assess correctness with GPT-4o to compute the oracle reward.
 By analyzing the deviation between the training reward and the oracle reward, we gain valuable insights into both the effectiveness of the verifiers and the occurrence of reward hacking.

 \paragraph{Reward Hacking in Dynamic Training.} Figure~\ref{fig1:overall} (Right) plots the training reward against the oracle reward for different verifiers during RL training on DeepscaleR.
 Notably, after approximately 450 training iterations, the training reward using R1-Distill-Verifier-1.5B diverges significantly from the oracle reward provided by GPT-4o, while other methods maintain close alignment.
+The oracle reward further reveals a steep decline toward the end of training.
 This indicates that despite its strong static performance, R1-Distill-Verifier-1.5B becomes compromised during dynamic RL training, leading to a drop in evaluation accuracy and eventual training collapse, as shown in Figure~\ref{fig1:overall} (Left).
 In contrast, the untrained verifier, R1-Distill-Verifier-1.5B, and the rule-based verifier do not exhibit such instability.
 These findings motivate our further investigation into verifier robustness in \S\ref{S6:hack_probing}.